AmokSolderer/APC/DOC/PinMameSound_3_7.md

           default:
         return(0);}}                                      // no exception rule found for this type so proceed as normal

 The actual EX_JungleLord in PinMameExceptions.ino looks slightly different as it features some additional improvements, but these have nothing to do with audio.
-However, you can more infos about that on the general [PinMameExceptions page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md).
+However, if you're interested you can find more infos about that on the general [PinMameExceptions page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md).